yix/pilapse/README.md

 # pilapse
-A simple time lapse service for Raspberry Pi.
+A simple time-lapse service for Raspberry Pi.
 It uses `raspistill` binary to capture images.
+It's currently capable of periodically capturing of still images and serving last captured image to the web browser.

 # Installation
  *requires Python3*